Our clients do amazing things.

 Lexi – To fly…to roll …bounce…and more all with her little sister participating or watching in awe

-Then we found VIBES Fitness Fitzroy and their incredible centre, offering everything we have dreamed of for our whole family, with the main focus to accommodate Lexi.
+Then we found VIBES Fitness Fitzroy and their incredible center, offering everything we have dreamed of for our whole family, with the main focus to accommodate Lexi.

 To put her needs first and to have the experience I never dreamed possible.